A feature film by Dorka Vermes

 Director · Writer

-Hungarian filmmaker.
+Hungarian filmmaker and writer.
 Her debut feature Árni premiered to critical acclaim.
-A protégée of Béla Tarr, who has mentored her through her early work, Dorka makes character-driven films rooted in Eastern European reality, balancing weight with absurdity.
+A student of Béla Tarr's film.factory program in Sarajevo, she makes character-driven films rooted in Eastern European reality, balancing weight with Hrabalian absurdity.
 Places Half Empty is her second feature.

 Tamás Papp